kanar1234/Main/Artificial Intelligence/README.md

 PA1 - Finds the shortest path from Pacman to a goal.

-PA2 - A reactive A.I. that collects all food on the board while avoiding ghosts.
+PA2 - A reactive A.I. that collects all food on the board while avoiding ghosts using:
+  - Reflex agent: Calculates best action during each step given the board state
+  - Minimax agent: Calculates best action by determining future board states
+  - Minimax with Alpha-Beta Pruning: Same as minimax but removes options that are not possible to improve time complexity

 PA3 - A predictive A.I. that chooses the action with the highest chance of a good outcome.